Stationary black diholes: The 4-parameter dihole solution in physical parametrization

 It should be noted that $\s$ in the above (\ref{EFn})-(\ref{mfn}) is no longer an independent parameter, having conceded that role to the constant $a$.
 From (\ref{sig}) it follows that $\s$, depending on interrelations between the parameters $M$, $a$, $Q$ and $R$, can automatically take on (non-negative) real or pure imaginary values, thus describing not only the binary configurations of black holes but also of hyperextreme objects.
 That is why $\s$'s taking pure imaginary values (along with the real ones) in the EMR solution (\ref{EF}) is highly important for the mathematical equivalence of the parameter sets ($M$, $Q$, $R$, $\s$) and ($M$, $Q$, $R$, $a$), and consequently for the correctness of the entire reparametrization procedure.
+However, since our primary interest lies in the black-hole sector ($\s\ge0$) of the dihole solution, we may always restrict ourselves to those values of the physical parameters $M$, $Q$, $R$ and $a$ that preserve the reality of $\s$.